-This section contains example pseudocode for a simple program that configures and streams data from the ADS131M02.
+This section contains example pseudocode for a simple program that configures and streams data from the ADS131M03.
 The pseudocode is written to resemble C code.
 The code uses several descriptive precompiler-defined constants that are indicated in upper case.
 The definitions are not included for brevity.
 The program works in three sections: MCU initialization, ADC configuration, and data streaming.
+This code is not optimized for using the fast startup feature of the ADS131M03.

 The MCU is initialized by enabling the necessary peripherals for this example.
-These peripherals include an SPI port, a GPIO configured as an input for the ADS131M02 \overline{DRDY} output, a clock output to connect to the ADS131M02 CLKIN input, and a direct memory access (DMA) module that streams data from the SPI port into memory without significant processor intervention.
+These peripherals include an SPI port, a GPIO configured as an input for the ADS131M03 \overline{DRDY} output, a clock output to connect to the ADS131M03 CLKIN input, and a direct memory access (DMA) module that streams data from the SPI port into memory without significant processor intervention.
 The SPI port is configured to a 24-bit word size because the ADC default SPI word size is 24 bits.
 The \overline{CS} pin is configured to remain low as long as the SPI port is busy so that it does not de-assert in the middle of a frame.

 The ADC is configured through register writes.
 A function referred to as adcRegisterWrite writes an ADC register using the SPI peripheral.
 No CRC data integrity is used in this example for simplicity, but is recommended.
 The ADC outputs are initially disabled so short frames can be written during initialization consistent with the guidance provided in the Short SPI Frames section.
-The ADC is configured to output DRDY as pulses, the gain is changed to 32 for channels 1 and 3, and the DC block filter is used with a corner frequency of 622 mHz.
+The ADC is configured to output \overline{DRDY} as pulses, the gain is changed to 32 for channels 1 and 3, and the DC block filter is used with a corner frequency of 622 mHz.
 Finally, the ADC word size is changed to 32 bits with an MSB sign extension to accommodate the MCU memory length and to allow for 32-bit DMA transfers.
 All other settings are left as defaults.